arklumpus/VectSharp/Readme.md

 * **VectSharp.PDF** produces PDF documents.
 * **VectSharp.Canvas** produces an `Avalonia.Controls.Canvas` object ([https://avaloniaui.net/docs/controls/canvas](https://avaloniaui.net/docs/controls/canvas)) containing the rendered graphics objects.
 * **VectSharp.SVG** produces vector graphics in SVG format.
 * **VectSharp.Raster** produces raster images in PNG format, (this is done by rendering the image to a PDF document, and then using the [MuPDFCore](https://github.com/arklumpus/MuPDFCore) library to render the PDF).
-Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 license.
+Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 licence.
 * **VectSharp.Raster.ImageSharp** produces raster images in multiple formats (BMP, GIF, JPEG, PBM, PNG, TGA, TIFF, WebP) using the [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp) library.

 VectSharp.Raster and VectSharp.Raster.ImageSharp are somewhat overlapping, as both of them can be used to create PNG images.
 However, VectSharp.Raster is much faster, though it only supports the PNG format.
 Instead, VectSharp.Raster.ImageSharp is slower, but supports more formats and has a more permissive licence.
 Another difference is that VectSharp.Raster carries a native dependency (through MuPDFCore), while VectSharp.ImageSharp does not.